 Jesus said that in the days before He returned there would be famines, pestilence and earthquakes in various places.

-Most Americans live in a bubble, unaware of the world around them.
-Are you aware that in Kenya, torrential rainfall has displaced thousands from their homes and destroyed crops and homes; in Djibouti, a cholera outbreak has the world health organization concerned; in Madagascar, cyclones have wiped out most of their crops, in Zambia, floods have devastated the land; West Africa is beset by a plague of desert locusts; in Kyrgyzstan, landslides have taken a number of lives and are becoming a major problem; in Tajikistan, earthquakes are destroying homes and killing folks, and in Iran, some 43,200 people were recently killed in an earthquake that measured 6.7 on the Richter scale, and these are only a few of the more than 90 such reports, just within the last six months.
+As of the mid-2010s, were you aware that in Kenya, torrential rainfall had displaced thousands from their homes and destroyed crops and homes; in Djibouti, a cholera outbreak had the world health organization concerned; in Madagascar, cyclones wiped out most of their crops, in Zambia, floods devastated the land; West Africa was beset by a plague of desert locusts; in Kyrgyzstan, landslides have taken a number of lives and are becoming a major problem; in Tajikistan, earthquakes destroyed homes and took lives, and in Iran, some 43,200 people were killed in an earthquake that measured 6.7 on the Richter scale, and these are only a few of the more than 90 such reports, just within the last few years.

 Sounds like things are getting ready in the natural realm.
 But what about the moral realm?

 C. Moral realm